goldfinch-eng/mono/packages/cms/README.md

 The local development environment will initalize a local instance of MongoDB and a mock Google Cloud Storage service using Docker to simulate the production environment.

+**IMPORTANT**: You must run the local subgraph before starting the CMS locally.
+This is because the startup scripts for the CMS will read the subgraph to find tranched pools to import.

 ### Prerequsities

 - Docker